 If the sound of fans is a consideration for you when setting up your garden, you can’t get better performance at this value than assassin acoustic ducting.
 For a professional acoustic solution to your ductwork, check out Phonic Trap Ducting which uses similar principles but is constructed from higher quality materials according to REACH standards.

 Unlike traditional acoustic ducting, there’s no rockwool used to make assassin acoustic.
 As a result, it’s easier to install and remove without extra protection and enables a more hygienic crop as the foam does not disintegrate like rockwool can, so there’s less risk of your fruit getting contaminated.

 Our Black Acoustic ducting is made up of 3 layers:

 Outer black layer: The outer plastic layer is a thick PE plastic that’s robust and light-tight

 If you intend on using Assassin acoustic ducting on an unsilenced fan like an RVK, consider wrapping your fan in Acoustic Foam, the assassin acoustic ducting will silence the sound of airflow while the acoustic foam will dampen the noise of the fan.
-You can also hang your fan with a bungee cord which can reduce vibrational noise
+You can also hang your fan with a Bungee Cord which can reduce vibration noise